 Determine what your monthly budget for housing will be and look at the leasing and buying options in the area you’re moving to.
 Make a short list of possible properties and arrange a day to go out and tour the properties.
 When you find one you like, be sure to get any inspections or applications needed completing as soon as possible so you don’t have any delays in your move.

 Benefits of Working With a Moving Company

 When you’re getting ready to move house, you may want to consider hiring a moving company to help out.
 For one thing, hiring professional movers helps to protect your property from damage.
 These professionals know how to keep furniture from getting scratched or broken during the move, and they carry insurance to cover any damage that does occur.

 Professional movers also have the right equipment to handle moving large boxes, heavy furniture, and cumbersome fixtures.
 They can save you the hassle of throwing out your back while you’re trying to cram your wardrobe into a moving truck that’s a size too small.
-They will also take the hassle out of moving—just give the company a call, sit back, and focus on starting life in your new home.
+They will also take the hassle out of moving and remember you can have a house clearance if you have a lot of clutter to get rid of before you move into your new home—just give the company a call, sit back, and focus on starting life in your new home.

 Packing for Movers

 Before you start packing, check with your moving company about whether they offer a full-service option.
 When you use this option, your movers will pack everything for you, transport it to your new house, and unpack it for you.
 But you need to make sure you’re clear on whether that is a service your company offers before moving day arrives.